Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 | Once daily | Shadow council micro-check | "Who is on the throne right now?" |

-| Once daily | Loving service | “What is one thing I can do today for someone else purely from love?”15 |
+| Once daily | Loving service | "What is one thing I can do today for someone else purely from love?" |

 | Once weekly | Myth review | "What story did I live this week?
 What story do I want to practice next?" |

-| When stuck | Death reminder | “If I knew this sandcastle would be washed away, what would still be worth building?”16 |
+| When stuck | Death reminder | "If I knew this sandcastle would be washed away, what would still be worth building?" |

-A note on psychedelics: Erick and Jonny discuss microdosing and plant medicine in the episode.13 This guide is not recommending illegal substances or unsupervised psychedelic use.
+A note on psychedelics: Erick and Jonny discuss microdosing and plant medicine in the episode.
+This guide is not recommending illegal substances or unsupervised psychedelic use.
 If you explore altered states, consider legality, medical contraindications, psychiatric history, trauma history, setting, support, and integration.
 The lower-risk lesson is available without substances: increase your capacity to feel honestly, then act more truthfully.

-The practical move is to stop treating grief as a detour from the path.
+Stop treating grief as a detour from the path.
 Grief may be part of how the path becomes honest.

-Try three prompts when grief, death, or existential urgency is present:
+Three prompts when grief, death, or existential urgency is present:

 - Love: "What love is this grief proving was real?"